javalent/admonitions/README.md

 ## Custom Admonition Types

-[Custom admonition](#custom-admonitions) types can be created and managed in this section of the settings.
+[Custom admonition](#custom-admonitions--callouts) types can be created and managed in this section of the settings.

+### Export Custom Types as CSS

+This button will generate a CSS snippet that you can save and use for your custom callout types.

 ## Admonition Settings